Some RVs have so many comforts that you’re tempted to call them a home away from home. Many manufacturers are taking that idea to the extreme.

 Let’s dive in!

-At first glance you might mistake the new Forest River Salem Grand Villa for one of those tiny houses that are gaining such popularity.
+At first glance you might mistake the 2023 Forest River Salem Grand Villa for one of those tiny houses that are gaining such popularity.
 Then you’ll notice the wheels and hitch.

 Unlike a tiny house, you don’t have to build this one.
 Just haul it into place with a big enough truck and leave it there until you decide to move it somewhere else.